-Unresolved complaints may be directed to the Manager of Educational Services at 1280 Santa Anita Ct #190 Woodland CA 95776.
-Telephone: (916) 371-8220 Ext.
-4312.
+Unresolved complaints may be directed to the Division Director at 1280 Santa Anita Ct. #190, Woodland CA 95776.
+Telephone: (916) 371-8220.

 This catalog of programs and policies is provided as a convenient source of information for anyone interested in the ASET Centers.
 CHD reserves the right to make the necessary changes or corrections to the information within the catalog.
 This catalog is updated yearly.
 It is given to the public as requested in person or on-line.
 It is provided to new trainees during orientation.
 This catalog should not be construed as a contract between trainee and any ASET Center.